areebkhan274427/Compresser-Decompresser/README.md

 # Conclusion
-By now I’m sure you understand exactly how our we can easally compress the file using simple using of function and send it anywhere at slow internet connections and vise versa and also learned about the java awt and java swing ,I hope y’all enjoyed reading this article as much as I enjoyed writing it!
+By now I’m sure you understand exactly how our we can easily compress the file using simple using of function and send it anywhere at slow internet connections and vise versa and also learned about the java awt and java swing ,I hope y’all enjoyed reading this article as much as I enjoyed writing it!

 ## Authors